 “The deluge of information stemming from social media, mobile devices and machine-generated devices,” is a definition of Big Data cited by 18 percent of 154 C-level executives at international companies in a recent SAP-sponsored poll.
 More than half indicated that Big Data was either a colossal expansion of transaction data or new technologies addressing that volume.

-Whether your firm is conducting for sentiment analysis from among the deluge of social media, or looking for the nuggets of valuable information amongst the ever wider expanse of transaction data, Complex Event Processing (CEP) offers the technological foundation.
-My fellow Trading & Risk Technology blogger Domenic Iannaccone gave a primer on CEP in his Thursday webcast.
+Whether your firm is conducting sentiment analysis within the flood of social media, or looking for the nuggets of valuable information amongst the ever wider expanse of transaction data, Complex Event Processing (CEP) offers a rock-solid technological foundation.
+My fellow Trading & Risk Technology blogger Domenic Iannaccone gave a primer on CEP in his latest webcast.

-Investment banks around the world are preparing for 2012’s bleak second half, according to a Financial Times article Thursday.
-But that’s just the time for firms to invest in continuous insight, improved agility and easily deployable technology.
+Investment banks around the world are preparing for 2012’s bleak second half, according to a recent Financial Times article.
+And this is just the time for firms to invest in continuous insight, improved agility and easily deployable technology.

 Flipping the Model